ChiragChauhan4579/Diabetes-Predictor-GCP/README.md

 * Search `Vertex AI` and go to the model registry through the left hand pane in the there.
 Click on `Import` button to start registering a new model by giving it a name.
 * In model settings section choose the framework, its version and pickled model location.
 * If you want explainability you can choose it or skip.
 * Finally click the import button.
+Model import will take some time.

+*Note: Change the model name to model.pkl